Home » Web Hosting Tips » IT » What is Colocation Hosting? A Beginner’s Guide

 4. Long-Term contracts

-Long-term contracts linked to colocation agreements may prove limiting if a business’s demands change.
+Long-term contracts linked to colocated web hosting agreements may prove limiting if a business’s demands change.
 These agreements could restrict companies’ freedom of choice and force them to accept terms and conditions that might not be appropriate for their changing needs.

 5. Potential Hidden Costs